-The Episcopal Diocese of San Diego offers a step-by-step training to enliven the gift of evangelism in you, a layperson.
-The Lay Evangelist License recognizes, encourages, and empowers you as a gifted leader of our Church, and helps enable you to do the work of equipping saints for the work of ministry.
+The Episcopal Diocese of San Diego offers a step-by-step training to enliven the gifts in you, a layperson.
+Lay Licensing recognizes, encourages, and empowers you as a gifted leader of our Church, and helps enable you to do the work of equipping saints for the work of ministry.

-To find out more about the Lay Evangelist Licensing process click here.
+To find out more about the Lay Licensing process click here.